Skip to content

 Chef of the Year: Johannes Richter Back-to-back

-The LivingRoom at Summerhill in Pinetown, KwaZulu-Natal, makes Richter the first chef to take Chef of the Year in consecutive years.
-The restaurant also took the Green Star (Rural) award for sourcing ingredients from organic farms within a 100km radius, quietly redefining what an awards-grade restaurant outside Cape Town can look like.
+The LivingRoom at Summerhill, located in Pinetown on the eastern side of the country in the province of KwaZulu-Natal, makes Richter the first chef to win Chef of the Year in two consecutive years.
+The kitchen also took the Green Star (Rural), an Eat Out award for sustainability outside the major cities, for sourcing all its ingredients from organic farms within a 100 km radius.

 Trailblazer: Margot Janse

-The Trailblazer Award honours career-defining contributions.
-Janse, the chef who put The Tasting Room at Le Quartier FranΓ§ais on the World's 50 Best radar (it peaked at #61 in 2010), bridges the generation that opened doors for the chefs now winning three stars.
+The Trailblazer Award honours career-defining contributions to South African cooking.
+Janse, originally Dutch-born, ran The Tasting Room at Le Quartier Français in Franschhoek for two decades and pushed it onto the World's 50 Best list, where it peaked at number 61 in 2010.
+She represents the generation that opened doors for the chefs now winning three stars.

 Six years of Eat Out three-star winners, the same names, in different orders

-The Eat Out three-star list has remained extraordinarily stable.
-Tracking the cohort from 2021 to 2026 shows a small group of restaurants that almost always appear, joined by one or two new entries each year as judges recognise rising talent or quietly demote a kitchen that has plateaued.
+The Eat Out three-star list has been remarkably stable.
+From 2021 to 2026, a small core of restaurants appears almost every year, joined by one or two newcomers as the judges promote rising talent or quietly demote a kitchen that has stalled.

 Three-star Eat Out winners by year (2021–2026)

 Filled circles indicate three-star status that year.
 The base cohort, La Colombe, FYN, Salsify, La Petite Colombe, has been remarkably persistent.
-New entries Pier, Salon, MERTIA and Dusk reflect the recent expansion.
+New entries Pier, Salon, MERTIA reflect the recent expansion.

 Two patterns stand out.
-First, the core five, La Colombe, FYN, La Petite Colombe, Salsify, Pier, have all held three-star status continuously since at least 2023, a level of consistency rare in any star-rating system.
-Second, the 2026 cohort grew: Salon (Luke Dale-Roberts's intimate room above the Old Biscuit Mill) and MERTIA (Stellenbosch, Chef Matt Manning) both vaulted from two stars to three.
-That brings the three-star count to eight, the largest in the post-pandemic Eat Out era, and signals that the judges believe the upper tier has genuinely deepened, not just rotated.
+The core five (La Colombe, FYN, La Petite Colombe, Salsify and Pier) have held three stars without a break since at least 2023, a level of consistency rare in any star-rating system.
+The 2026 cohort then grew: Salon (Luke Dale-Roberts's intimate room above the Old Biscuit Mill) and MERTIA (Matt Manning's kitchen in Stellenbosch) both jumped from two stars to three.
+That brings the three-star count to eight, the largest in the post-pandemic era, and it signals that the judges think the top has genuinely deepened, not merely rotated.

-How Eat Out judging actually works Since 2025, eight anonymous independent judges visit each shortlisted restaurant multiple times across both peak and off-peak periods, over an eight-month evaluation cycle.
-Scores cover food, technique, service, ambience, wine list, and value.
-The methodology shift was deliberately designed to make the awards harder to game and the rankings more stable, which is part of why the same names recur year on year.
+How Eat Out judging actually works Since 2025, eight anonymous, independent judges visit each shortlisted restaurant several times across an eight-month cycle, in both peak and off-peak service.
+Scores cover food, technique, service, ambience, wine list and value.
+The methodology was deliberately redesigned to make the awards harder to game and the rankings more stable, which is part of why the same names recur year after year.

 The geography of fine dining: Constantia, V&A, CBD, and the rest

 This is not coincidence.
-Stars cluster around two specific resources: international tourist traffic and a wine-estate setting.
-The V&A Waterfront, Constantia, and Camps Bay all combine both.
-The CBD has the tourist traffic (and corporate expense accounts) but lacks the estate setting, which is why FYN's fifth-floor rooftop and Salon's silo-top intimacy both stand out, they manufactured atmosphere where the geography doesn't supply it.
-Stellenbosch and Franschhoek have the wine setting but rely on day-trip traffic from Cape Town, which is why their starred restaurants tend to skew slightly more affordable than the in-city equivalents.
+Stars cluster around two resources: international tourist traffic and a setting that is itself worth the price of the meal.
+The V&A Waterfront, Constantia and Camps Bay supply both.
+The City Bowl has the tourists and the corporate expense accounts, but it sits in a working office district with no view to speak of.
+That is why FYN, perched on the fifth-floor rooftop of an office block, and Salon, tucked into the top of a converted silo, stand out so strongly: they manufacture atmosphere where the geography refuses to provide it.
+Stellenbosch and Franschhoek have the wine setting in abundance but rely on day-trip traffic from Cape Town, and their starred kitchens tend to price slightly below their in-city peers as a result.

 Eat Out 2026 stars by Cape Town district